blesjosh/Ecommerce_follow_along/README.md

 ## ⭐ Milestone 29:
 In this Milestone , we will learn how to add online payment gateway to our application using Paypal api.

+## ⭐ Milestone 30: Integrate PayPal Payment Gateway
+Building on the foundation of previous milestones, we successfully integrated an online payment gateway using the PayPal API.
+This involved creating a sandbox account, implementing the `react-paypal-js` package, and enabling users to make payments via credit or debit cards.

+---

+## ⭐ Milestone 31: Implement Redux for Global State Management
+Following the structured approach from earlier milestones, we implemented Redux to manage the global state.
+This included setting up a Redux store, creating actions and reducers for user email management, and wrapping the `App` component with the `Provider` to enable state sharing across the application.